vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 You can get the source code for the project from Github – [https://github.com/vichargrave/sniffer](https://github.com/vichargrave/sniffer){:target="_blank"}.
 To build it just _cd_ into the project directory and type _make_.

 To test the sniffer, capture some packets starting with each of the supported protocols, starting with ICMP.

+### ICMP Capture

 Run the command `ping 8.8.8.8` then run the sniffer to capture 4 ICMP packets.

 {% highlight bash %}
 $ sudo ./sniffer -n 4 icmp